affo98/DNA-language-models-and-GLP1-microbiome-changes/binning/README.md

-Note: the binning script is used in the Snakemake file in the `cami2_processing` directory.
+Note: the binning script is used in the Snakemake files in the `cami2_processing` and `phenotype_mil` directories.